turbot/steampipe-docs/docs/compare/wiz.md

 *with Powerpipe

-# When to choose Steamipe over Wiz
+# When to choose Steampipe over Wiz

 Wiz is a cloud security platform that helps organizations identify and prioritize vulnerabilities and compliance issues